Cinderella: 1812 version

 In addition to the absence of the punishment of the stepsisters, there are other minor differences in the first edition of 1812, some of which are reminiscent of Perrault's version.
 In the first edition, Cinderella's mother herself tells her to plant a tree on her grave.
 No bird perches on the tree but the tree itself gives the girl what she wants.
 The birds appear only when they help Cinderella collect lentils, a task that is assigned to her by her stepsisters rather than her stepmother, and they are not a flock but just two pigeons.
 On the evening of the first ball, Cinderella does not participate but she watches her stepsisters dance with the prince from the pigeon coop.
 Later Cinderella tells the sisters she saw them dancing, and they destroy the pigeon coop out of jealousy.
 In the 1812 version the tree also gives Cinderella a carriage with six horses to go to the ball and the pigeons tell her to return before midnight.
 The episodes in which Cinderella hides in the pigeon coop and on the pear tree were added in the 1819 version.
 Furthermore, not knowing Cinderella's home, the prince makes other girls in the kingdom try on the slipper before her.

+Catskinella, by Hamilton

+The anthology “Catskinella,” an African American variant of the Cinderella story by Virginia Hamilton, provides evidence of diverse Cinderella-like narratives within North American folk traditions.
+In the story, a young girl named Catskinella is mistreated and forced into hardship after her father becomes obsessed with marrying someone as beautiful as her deceased mother.
+To escape him, she disguises herself in ragged catskins and flees.
+She later works in a royal household, hiding her true identity.
+At special gatherings, she appears in magical, dazzling dresses, capturing the attention of a prince.
+Eventually, she reveals herself through a hidden token—often a ring baked into food rather than Cinderella’s glass slipper—and the prince recognizes and marries her.

+Hamilton’s version reshapes the European fairy tale through African American folklore traditions and imagery, emphasizing resilience, transformation, and female independence.
+Critics often describe Catskinella as a strong-minded heroine who outwits danger and claims her own future.